Some people wear their smile like a disguise.

 What I’ve been trying to puzzle out lately is what to do when that happens.
 Because it’s going to happen.
 There’s nothing any of us can do to avoid a sudden switch-up.
 There will be times, even in the most optimistic and dutifully designed lives, when things just really, really suck.

-And if you’re used to living optimistically and intentionally, it can be tough to know what to do with that.
+And if you’re trying to live optimistically and intentionally, it can be tough to know what to do with that.

 A Confluence of Crap